Will Rogers World Airport Expansion Project, Oklahoma , USA

 • Relocation and reconstruction of the third-level administrative area

-The new terminal contains nearly 600,000ft² of space (an increase of 71%), allowing the aisles, ticket lobbies, baggage claim areas and departure lounges to be more spacious.
-A 53ft-high ceiling in the concourse further enhances the sense of space, while acres of glass create an open feeling and allow excellent views of the surrounding prairie landscape, as well as of aircraft activity.
+The new terminal contains nearly 600,000ft² of floor-space (an increase of 71%), allowing the aisles, ticket lobbies, baggage claim areas and departure lounges to be much more spacious and accommodating.
+A 53ft-high ceiling in the concourse also enhances the sense of space and acres of glass create an open feeling allowing excellent views of the surrounding prairie landscape, as well as of aircraft activity.

 The new and expanded entry and exit traffic circles permit efficient passenger pickup and drop-off, even at peak travel periods.
-The plaza garden presents a welcome scene for visitors and offers a venue for fresh air and relaxation.
-Visitors can also view a heroic life-size statue of Will Rogers, rope in hand, on his favourite horse, Teddy.
+The plaza garden presents a welcoming sight for visitors / passengers and offers an area for fresh air and relaxation.
+Visitors can also view a heroic life-size statue of cowboy Will Rogers, rope in hand, on his favourite horse, Teddy.

-"The airport was named after the humourist and legendary cowboy Will Rogers."
+“The airport was named after the humourist and cowboy Will Rogers.”

 The old terminal building featured two widely separated concourse entries, with a total of 16 airline passenger loading gates.
-The new structure has one continuous concourse with 18 loading gates.
-Already in place is a design to lengthen that concourse and incorporate seven more loading gates when demand requires it.
+The new structure has a single continuous concourse with 17 loading gates.
+Already on the drawing board is a design to lengthen this concourse and incorporate an additional seven loading gates when passenger volume / demand requires it.

-The airport's outdated five-storey parking garage is due to be demolished, and a new one meeting new standards will be constructed.
+The airport’s outdated five-storey parking garage was demolished, and a new one meeting new standards has been constructed giving the airport a new parking capacity of 7,500 spaces.

-The combination of native stone and plate glass presents an eye-pleasing aesthetic achievement and represents Oklahoma at its finest – an amalgam of modern technology and achievement with beautiful natural materials, grand geological features and broad, open sky.
-Even the new landscape materials are native grasses and trees, laid out in an intricate but informal design.
+The combination of 90,000ft² of native stone and six different kinds of plate glass presents an eye-pleasing aesthetic achievement and represents Oklahoma at its finest – being a balanced mixture of modern technology and achievement with beautiful natural materials, grand geological features and broad, open sky over the plains.
+Even the new landscape materials are native grasses and trees, laid out in an intricate but informal design to give a sense of a building in harmony with nature.

 In the new terminal, most shops are now located inside the security checkpoints, allowing passengers to arrive early, go through check-in and security procedures and still have shops and restaurants to interest them while they wait to board their flight.